Kuadrant/multicluster-gateway-controller/docs/ocm-control-plane-walkthrough.md

 ```bash
 make local-setup OCM_SINGLE=true MGC_WORKLOAD_CLUSTERS_COUNT=1
 ```

+> Note: Linux users may encounter the following error:
+> `ERROR: failed to create cluster: could not find a log line that matches "Reached target .*Multi-User System.*|detected cgroup v1"
+> make: *** [Makefile:75: local-setup] Error 1ERROR: failed to create cluster: could not find a log line that matches "Reached target .*Multi-User System.*|detected cgroup v1"
+> make: *** [Makefile:75: local-setup] Error 1`
+> This is a known issue with Kind.
+[Follow the steps here](https://kind.sigs.k8s.io/docs/user/known-issues/#pod-errors-due-to-too-many-open-files) to resolve it.

 Once this is completed your kubeconfig context should be set to the hub cluster.